tenzir/tenzir/web/blog/tenzir-for-splunk-users/index.md

 successes others have confirmed.

 If you'd like to give TQL a spin, [try our community edition](/get-started) for free.
-A demo node with examples pipelines is waiting for you.
+A demo node with example pipelines is waiting for you.